macports/macports-webapp/docs/DEPLOYMENT.md

 ```

 Once all the dependencies are installed we can move to the most important step, that is connecting various services
-to the django app.
+to the Django app.
 If you followed the setup with Docker, you already know that we do this by using environment variables.
 To set the environment variables inside your virtual env, run the following commands:

 ```bash